-Auto Domain Validation
+Auto Domain Validation and AMD

 This behavior enables the automatic renewal of Standard TLS Domain Validated certificates.